-The dental bridge is aptly named because it literally forms a bridge between the teeth.
-It’s necessary for the patient to have healthy teeth on either side of the bridge in order to stabilize the restoration.
-Once the surrounding teeth are prepared, they’ll be covered with crowns, while pontics will be used as the replacements in the middle.
+A dental bridge is aptly named because it forms a bridge between your teeth.
+In order to provide support for a dental bridge, you need healthy teeth on both sides of the gap you want to fill.
+We’ll prepare these teeth by removing some enamel and covering them with crowns, while pontics will be used to fill the gaps in the middle.

 Types of Dental Bridges

-The fixed dental bridge is secured in place, so it’s designed to be a durable and permanent part of your smile.
-It’s also the most common type of dental bridge and is used in a wide range of situations.
+- Fixed Bridge — A fixed bridge is secured to your teeth for a durable and permanent restoration.
+It’s the most common type of bridge and can be used in a wide range of situations.